 Investing in you, investing in Newham

-We need Social Workers and managers who are compassionate, resilient, supportive of their colleagues, creative in how they support families, mindful of how our children and families have responded to the developments of 2020, and who understand that the work of meeting challenges today is the only way we will build a better tomorrow.
+Newham needs social workers and managers who are compassionate; resilient; supportive of their families and their colleagues; creative in how they support families; mindful of how our children and families have responded to the developments of 2020 – and who understand that meeting challenges today is the only way we will build a better tomorrow.

-Delivery of this programme will be through dedicated and regular sessions which all staff will attend.
-These sessions will examine core aspects of the identified pillar in the context of systemic practice.
+Delivery of the programme is through regular, dedicated sessions for all staff, examining core aspects of each pillar in the context of systemic practice.

 Our Systemic Offer